nxrighthere/Smmalloc-CSharp/README.md

 `SmmallocInstance.DestroyThreadCache()` destroys the thread cache.

 `SmmallocInstance.Malloc(int bytesCount, int alignment)` allocates aligned memory block.
-Always allocates memory equals to  buckets count multiplied by 16.
+Always allocates memory equals to  buckets count multiplied by 16, so the minimal allocation size for a single bucket will be 16 bytes, for two buckets 32 bytes, for three buckets 48 bytes, and so on.
 The alignment parameter is optional.
 Returns pointer to a memory block.

 `SmmallocInstance.Free(IntPtr memory)` frees memory block.